Help > How to use Twitter with Toodledo

-Twitter is a third party service that can be used to add and retrieve tasks via SMS text message (on your cellphone) or via instant message.
-You can also receive reminders of tasks that are due in the next few hours.
-These reminders will be sent to you via IM or SMS text message.
+Twitter is a service that can be used to add and retrieve tasks remotely (via SMS, IM or from 3rd party Twitter apps).
+You can also receive alarms for tasks that are due soon.
+These reminders will be sent to you via Twitter according to your Twitter account settings.

 Setting Up Your Twitter Account